-- Communication with NAT clients For more information about NAT client support in NetBackup, refer to the NetBackup Administrator's Guide Volume I. - Communication between media servers as part of media server deduplication (MSDP) image replication - Communication with the NetBackup Administration Console
+- Communication with NAT clients For more information about NAT client support in NetBackup, refer to the NetBackup Administrator's Guide Volume I. - Communication between media servers as part of media server deduplication (MSDP) image replication - Communication with the NetBackup Administration Console enrolled certificate is used for communication between the host and the primary server domain that exists in the SERVER option.

-About viewing enrollment status of master servers
+About viewing enrollment status of primary servers

 To configure a NetBackup host to use an external certificate, you need to define the required configuration options and then enroll a certificate for the host.
-The enrolled certificate is used for communication between the host and the master server domain that exists in the SERVER option.
+The

-See "Configuring the master server to use an external CA-signed certificate" on page 419.
+See "Configuring the primary server to use an external CA-signed certificate" on page 414.

-See "Configuring a NetBackup host (media server, client, or cluster node) to use an external CA-signed certificate after installation" on page 422.
+See "Configuring a NetBackup host (media server, client, or cluster node) to use an external CA-signed certificate after installation" on page 417.

-You can view the enrollment status by running the nbcertcmd
+You can view the enrollment status by running the nbcertcmd -listEnrollmentStatus command.

--listEnrollmentStatus command.
 The command lists only those records where the subject name matches that of the certificate that is configured for the ECA CERT PATH option.